dakkhuza/AchivementLoader/README.md

 ![Image of it working correctly](http://dakkhuza.com/images/Unlock.png)

 ### How to make a Custom Challenge
-To make a custom challenge is simple!
-Just follow these x simple steps.
+To make a custom challenge just follow these simple steps.

 1. Add a class to your plugin that inherits from BaseAchievement
 1. Decorate your class with the \[RegisterAchievement\] attribute